Jr. AI Scientist and Its Risk Report: Autonomous Scientific Exploration from a Baseline Paper: Jr. AI Scientist

 \subsubsection{Stage1: Idea Implemention}

 The system manages four experimental nodes running in parallel, each responsible for implementing and testing a proposed idea independently.
 Within each node, the coding agent receives the baseline code and a research idea, and writes a directly executable script named \texttt{proposed\_method.py}.
 Once the coding agent finishes writing the implementation, the system sequentially runs \texttt{proposed\_method.py} and \texttt{plot.py}.
 If a result file is successfully generated, the codebase is marked as Non-Buggy; otherwise, it is labeled as Buggy If a visualization image is also produced, it is further marked as Non-Plot-Buggy; otherwise, as Plot-Buggy.
-Each iteration of this process—coding and execution—is counted as one trial and is repeated until a bug-free implementation is obtained.
+Each iteration of this process, coding and execution, is counted as one trial and is repeated until a bug-free implementation is obtained.

 As shown in \Cref{fig:exp_workflow}, if any node completes successfully without encountering bugs, its codebase is carried forward to Stage 2.
-If all nodes fail, the system selects the next nodes, either initializing new nodes from the baseline code or debugging previously generated buggy codebases.
+During execution, four experimental nodes are selected.
+If all currently running nodes fail, the system selects the next nodes, either by initializing new nodes from the baseline code or by debugging previously generated buggy codebases.
 When debugging buggy codebases, we provide the coding agent with detailed runtime feedback, such as standard output and error messages, to guide iterative debugging until the issue is resolved.
 We set this stage to run for 12 iterations.